westernfrog/podcastwe/posts/software-and-apps-for-podcasting.md

 1. Alitu (web-based app)
 1. Ferrite (for iOS)

-<p class="text-md">It is important to choose a software or app that fits your budget and technical needs, and offers the features you need to produce high-quality podcasts.</p>
+<p className="text-md">It is important to choose a software or app that fits your budget and technical needs, and offers the features you need to produce high-quality podcasts.</p>